Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Polyhedra.rst

 Overview
 ^^^^^^^^

 The polyhedra implemented in ``ExaDEM`` are sphero-polyhedra, i.e. the vertices of the polyhedra are considered as spheres and the edges as cylinders.
-To achieve this, ``ExaDEM`` incorporates many of the features of the ``Rockable`` DEM code developed at CNRS (https://github.com/richefeu/rockable, https://richefeu.github.io/rockable/quickStart.html). ``ExaDEM`` relies in particular on a ``Shape`` class containing information about the polyhedron (vertex, edge, face and minskowski radius) and an interaction class used to qualify a contact between polyhedra.
+To achieve this, ``ExaDEM`` incorporates many of the features of the ``Rockable`` DEM code developed at CNRS (https://github.com/richefeu/rockable, https://richefeu.github.io/rockable/quickStart.html). ``ExaDEM`` relies in particular on a ``Shape`` class containing information about the polyhedron (vertex, edge, face, and Minskowski radius) and an interaction class used to qualify a contact between polyhedra.

 Shape
 ^^^^^

-The ``Shape`` class provides all the information on vertices, edges and faces, but it also provides other support to speed up calculations, such as ``OBB`` sets for each type of information. ``ExaDEM`` provides many features linked to the ``Shape`` class, such as reading ``.shp`` files (the format used by ``Rockable``), as well as other functions such as outputting a ``.vtk`` file of the shape.
+The ``Shape`` class provides all the information on vertices, edges, and faces, but it also provides other support to speed up calculations, such as ``OBB`` sets for each type of information. ``ExaDEM`` provides many features linked to the ``Shape`` class, such as reading ``.shp`` files (the format used by ``Rockable``), as well as other functions such as outputting a ``.vtk`` file of the shape.

 This class is defined by its:

 * m_vertices: List of vertices
 * m_edges: List of edges
-* m_faces: List of fases
+* m_faces: List of faces
 * m_radius: Minskowki radius (radius of the vertices)
 * m_volume: Volume
 * m_inertia_on_mass: Intertia coeff